myroms/roms_test/USEC/RBL4DVAR_mixres/Readme.md

 ### Results

 - **4D-Var Cycle 1**: Aug 27 - Aug 30, 2019, **NAM** forcing.
 Top-to-bottom figures showing 3km and 6km increments for free surface, potential temperature, salinity, u-velocity, and v-velocity at 20m depth.
-Notice that higher and lower resolution increments are indistinguishable.
+Notice that higher- and lower-resolution increments are indistinguishable.
 They are plotted with the provided **plot_state.m** Matlab script.

 | 3km Increments at z=20m   | 6km Increments at z=20m  |
 :--------------------------:|:-------------------------: